AWolf81/mongoose-crypt/README.md

 [![codecov](https://img.shields.io/codecov/c/github/AWolf81/mongoose-encrypt/devel.svg)](https://codecov.io/gh/AWolf81/mongoose-encrypt)

 # Mongoose encryption plugin
-This plugin is simillar to the Mongoose-Cipher plugin but it will support encryption of nested values.
+This plugin is simillar to the Mongoose-Cipher or Mongoose-encryption plugin but it will support encryption of nested values and it will work with Mongoose 5.x.

-It will store values in database with symetrical encryption and uses Crypto-js.
+The plugin will store values in database with symetrical encryption and uses Crypto-js.

-## Note
-This plugin is very alpha and not everything is added yet but basic encryption and quering should work.

 ## Why another encryption plugin?
 Because the other available plugins are not working for me.
 Seems like there are some issues related to Mongoose v5.